kurdin/Tempomat/README.md

 # Tempomat

-Tempomat is a monitor for your CI pipelines, the main app sits on the macOS menu bar and displays how many builds are broken/pending/passed, with companion apps for iPhone and iPad.
+Tempomat is a monitor for your CI pipelines, the main app sits on the macOS menu bar and displays the status of your CI builds, you can also trigger a rebuild immediately.

 ![Tempomat Preview](https://github.com/ospfranco/tempomat/blob/master/assets/SmallBanner.jpg?raw=true)